 There will be 6 online HW assignments that will be used as part of the overall term marks.
-These will be administered through Brightspace and can be accessed through the content section.
+These will be administered through Brightspace and can be accessed through the Assignments section.

 The assignments will be based on material studied during the lectures during that week.
 Each HW assignments will be available for a full week for students to solve.

 Be vigilant and be sure to always check the due dates on the list.
-There will be one assignment or 2 scheduled on a weekly basis; the actual date and times are to be determined at the beginning of the term.
+There will be 6 assignments; the actual date and times are to be determined at the beginning of the term.
+Students are allowed 2 attempts for each assignment.